Note: This article originally appeared on EverydayFeminism and is reprinted by permission.

 For women of color, the Western, Eurocentric standard of beauty creates internalized self-hatred.
 We’re told that striving for beauty isn’t just a matter of presenting our best self, but of fundamentally changing ourselves with things like hair straightening chemicals, plastic surgery, and toxic skin-lightening creams.

 Lupita Nyong’o talked about feeling this impact, saying, “I remember a time when I, too, felt unbeautiful.
 I put on the TV and only saw pale skin.
 I got teased and taunted about my night-shaded skin.
 And my own prayer to God, the miracle worker, was that I would wake up lighter-skinned.”

-[Feature Image by Andrew Malone: Photo of a group of white mannequins, in three lines and all facing the same direction.
-They are under a bright light.]
+[Feature Image: Photo of a group of white mannequins under a bright light.
+They are in three lines and all facing the same direction.
+Source: Andrew Malone for Flickr]